 Yes, specific laws govern trucking industry practices in all aspects.
 This includes how the truck is to be maintained, and how many hours a driver is allowed behind the wheel.
 Trucking companies must abide by federal and state regulations or risk losing their interstate carrier license.

 Even with these laws in place, truck accidents still claim the lives of thousands of Americans every year.
-Tens of thousands more are often injured, as the weight and inertia of a truck can make a “low speed” accident severe.
+Tens of thousands more are often injured, as the weight and inertia of a truck can make even a “low speed” accident severe.

 A truck driver might be at fault for an accident if the driver:

-• Drove at an excessive speed
+- Drove at an excessive speed.

-• Was driving under the influence of alcohol or drugs
+- Was driving under the influence of alcohol or drugs.

-• Did not obey traffic signals
+- Did not obey traffic signals.

 Under federal laws, the driver’s employer may also bear responsibility for what has happened.
 A trucking company can be held accountable for:

-• Failing to instruct a driver on safety protocol
+- Failing to instruct a driver on safety protocol.

-• A driver who drives for more hours than the law allows
+- A driver who drives for more hours than the law allows.

-• A truck carrying improperly stored cargo
+- A truck carrying improperly stored cargo.

-• A truck that violates weight restrictions
+- A truck that violates weight restrictions.

 Dangers of Truck Accidents

-Best Law Firm 2023Operator error is not the only risk involved with large trucks, the vehicles themselves may pose significant dangers to other drivers for several reasons.
+Operator error is not the only risk involved with large trucks.
+The vehicles themselves may pose significant dangers to other drivers for several reasons.

 No-Zones